 Iron: An Important Mineral in Your Diet

 The dietary reference intake (DRI) for iron for healthy adults is based on your age and gender.
 Menstruating women need more iron because some iron is lost in menstrual periods.
 Women who are breastfeeding also need slightly more iron.
 Pregnant women need about twice the daily iron as women who aren't pregnant.
-If you are pregnant, follow your health care provider's recommendation on iron intake.
+If you are pregnant, follow your health care provider's advice on iron intake.

 9 to 13 years